tdouce/vim_config/README.markdown

 enter the corresponding opening pair.
 It generally saves you a lot of typing.
 Run `:help AutoClose.txt` if you want more information about this plugin.

+### BufExplorer ###

+BufExplorer is a quick way to switch around between windows.
+You can run `:help bufexplorer` to see the full information, or just make use of the `<Leader>be` keybinding to bring up the BufExplorer window while you've got a few buffers open to see it in action.

+BufExplorer is configured in `vim/config/bufexplorer.vim`

+### BufOnly ###

+BufOnly is a simple plugin that closes all buffers but the currently open one.
+Useful for when you've got a bunch of buffers open that aren't pertinent any more (e.g. you're switching to a different project now, etc.).
+I've mapped the BufOnly command to the `<Leader>bo` keychain.

+### CamelCaseMotion ###

+CamelCaseMotion defines keybindings for motions that work on camel-case words (and underscore-separated words). e.g., by default, `w` goes to the end of the word, even if that word is CamelCasedLikeThis.
+Using CamelCaseMotion, you can use `,w` to move to the next part of the CamelCasedWord. `:help camelcasemotion` for more information.

 ### Ctrl-P ###

 Ctrl-P is a plugin that does fuzzy file-finding for you.
 It does this in a few